amoglock/Projects-in-track-Go-for-Beginners/README.md

 6. ##### Duplicate file handler
       The [console app](https://github.com/amoglock/Projects_in_track_Go_for_Beginners/blob/main/Duplicate_file_handler/dfh.go), can find duplicate files and remove it.
-Work with files. paths and hash the files.
+Work with files, paths and hash the files.